mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$
 \begin{split}
-H_{03}&: \text{The factors, education levels and zodiac signs, are independent}\\ & (the interaction effect between education levels and zodiac signs does not exist)
+H_{03}&: \text{The factors, education levels and zodiac signs, are independent}\\ & (\text{the interaction effect between education levels and zodiac signs does not exist})
 \end{split}
 $$